mostaphaRoudsari/honeybee-primer/text/components/EnergyPlus_Glass_Material.md

 A number between 0 and 1 that represents the transmittance of only visible light through the glass at normal incidence.
 This is usally very close to the solarTransmittance_ for non-low-e-coated glass but can differ if the glass has a low-e coating.
 The default is set to 0.898, which is typical for clear glass without a low-e coating.
 * ##### visibleReflectance [Optional]
 A number between 0 and 1 that represents the reflectance of only visible light off the glass at normal incidence.
 This is usally very close to the solarReflectance_ for non-low-e-coated glass but can differ if the glass has a low-e coating.
 The default is set to 0.081, which is typical for clear glass without a low-e coating.
+* ##### frontEmissivity [Optional]
+A number between 0 and 1 that represents the infrared hemispherical emissivity of the front (outdoor-facing) side of the glass.
+This number is usually pretty high for non-low-e-coated glass but can be significantly lower for low-e coated glass.
+The default is set to 0.84, which is typical for clear glass without a low-e coating.
-* ##### emissivity [Optional]
+* ##### backEmissivity [Optional]
-A number between 0 and 1 that represents the infrared hemispherical emissivity of the glass.
+A number between 0 and 1 that represents the infrared hemispherical emissivity of the back (indoor-facing) side of the glass.
 This number is usually pretty high for non-low-e-coated glass but can be significantly lower for low-e coated glass.
 The default is set to 0.84, which is typical for clear glass without a low-e coating.
 * ##### conductivity [Optional]
 A number representing the conductivity of the glass in W/m-K. The default is set to 0.9, which is typical for clear glass without a low-e coating.